Pant/nextcloudpi-readthedocs/How-to-configure-NextCloudPi.md

 If you want to configure NextCloudPi with the WebUI:
 1. Open a web browser.
 2. Write in the URL "https://"raspberryPiAddress":4443", where "raspberryPiAddress" (without quotes) should be replaced with your Raspberry Pi's IP Address.
 3. There should be an message saying that the address you are visiting is not secure.
 You should accept the self-signed certificate.
+4. You will be asked for a password.
+It is the same one as the `pi` user, so it will be by default user `pi`, password `raspberry`.
+You should change this password after initial configuration.

 After this you should be able to see the Web Panel.

 ![](https://ownyourbits.com/wp-content/uploads/2017/09/ncp-web-demo.gif)